apache/iceberg/format/spec.md

 The manifest entry fields are used to keep track of the snapshot in which files were added or logically deleted.
 The `data_file` struct is nested inside of the manifest entry so that it can be easily passed to job planning without the manifest entry fields.

-When a file is added to the dataset, it’s manifest entry should store the snapshot ID in which the file was added and set status to 1 (added).
+When a file is added to the dataset, its manifest entry should store the snapshot ID in which the file was added and set status to 1 (added).

-When a file is replaced or deleted from the dataset, it’s manifest entry fields store the snapshot ID in which the file was deleted and status 2 (deleted).
+When a file is replaced or deleted from the dataset, its manifest entry fields store the snapshot ID in which the file was deleted and status 2 (deleted).
 The file may be deleted from the file system when the snapshot in which it was deleted is garbage collected, assuming that older snapshots have also been garbage collected [1].

 Iceberg v2 adds a sequence number to the entry and makes the snapshot id optional.
 Both fields, `sequence_number` and `snapshot_id`, are inherited from manifest metadata when `null`.
 That is, if the field is `null` for an entry, then the entry must inherit its value from the manifest file's metadata, stored in the manifest list [2].